oracle-samples/adb-connectors/README.md

 ## Help

-For any help or suggestions please for the instructions in CONTRIBUTING.md file
+For any help or suggestions, refer to the instructions in CONTRIBUTING.md file

 ## Contributing

-For any help or suggestions please for the instructions in CONTRIBUTING.md
+For any help or suggestions, refer to the instructions in CONTRIBUTING.md

 ## Security

-Not applicable
+For any help or suggestions, refer to the instructions in SECURITY.md

 ## License